gcobb321/icloud3_v3_docs/docs/chapters/1-ic3-components.md

 The iCloud3 Custom Component provides the core device tracking service.
 It does the following:
   - Initializes and sets up all tracking activities using the device configuration data from the iCloud account.
-  - Monitors the iOS App device_tracker entity for location changes, zone enter/exit triggers and battery information.
+  - Monitors the Mobile App device_tracker entity for location changes, zone enter/exit triggers and battery information.
-  - Requests and processes location data from iCloud Location Services and the iOS App.
+  - Requests and processes location data from iCloud Location Services and the Mobile App.
   - Analyzes the location data and tracks the devices.
   - Updates the sensors associated with each device.